tachtler/FooterMilter/README.md

   - If you want to use a **target directory other than** `/opt`,
   - or the **directory name is NOT** `FooterMilter` **to be named,**

-must have the file
+the file

   * `footermilter.service`

-**also be adapted !!!**
+** must also be adapted !!!**

 #### footermilter.service: Set up service / Deamon start

-Before you start the configuration of the contents, you can use the **Start/Stopp/Restart-Script** included in the **Package** with the designation
+Before you start the configuration of the contents, you can use the **Start/Stop/Restart-Script** included in the **Package** with the designation

   * `footermilter.service`

 the automatic start/stop/restart of the **FooterMilter** under **systemd**.

-To do this, first copy the **Start/Stopp/Restart script** with the following command to the directory
+To do this, first copy the **Start/Stop/Restart script** with the following command to the directory

   * `/usr/lib/systemd/system`

-can be moved:

 `# mv /opt/footerMilter/footermilter.service /usr/lib/system/system/footermilter.service`